si3nloong/sqlike/README.md

 - join (eg. left join, outer join, inner join)
 - left wildcard search using Like is not allow
-- bidirectional sorting is not allow
+- bidirectional sorting is not allow (except mysql 8.0)

 ```go
 import (